kurotako-data/kurotako-data.github.io/README.md

-Hello
+#Hello !
-This site is my D.A. portfolio and is currently under construction.
+#This site is my D.A. portfolio and is currently under construction.